gabrielegilardi/Sorting/README.md

-# Lists and Arrays Sorting and Searching Methods
+# Sorting and Searching

-Sorting and searching functions implementation for lists and arrays.
+Sorting and searching functions for lists and arrays.

 ## References